Brian Anderson Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Padres pitching staff ranks 13th in the league.
+- The Padres pitching staff ranks 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres' 4.26 team ERA ranks 13th among all MLB pitching staffs.
+- The Padres have a 4.13 team ERA that ranks 11th across all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs surrendered (12 total, 0.9 per game).
+- Padres pitchers combine to rank 13th in baseball in home runs allowed (14 total, one per game).

-- Martinez (0-1) makes the start for the Padres, his third of the season.
+- Wacha (2-0) makes the start for the Padres, his third of the season.

-- In his last appearance on Friday, the righty threw 4 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering four hits.
+- In his last time out on Saturday, the right-hander tossed six scoreless innings against the Atlanta Braves while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.